reduxjs/redux/docs/recipes/WritingTests.md

 - [React Test Utils](http://facebook.github.io/react/docs/test-utils.html): Test utilities that ship with React.

-- [jsdom](https://github.com/tmpvar/jsdom): An in-JavaScript implementation of the DOM.
-Jsdom allows us to run the tests without browser.
+- [jsdom](https://github.com/tmpvar/jsdom): A plain JavaScript implementation of the DOM API. jsdom allows us to run the tests without browser.

-- [Shallow rendering](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering): The main idea of shallow rendering is to instantiate a component and get the result of its `render` method just a single level deep instead of rendering into a DOM.
+- [Shallow rendering](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering): Shallow rendering lets you instantiate a component and get the result of its `render` method just a single level deep instead of rendering components recursively to a DOM.
 The result of shallow rendering is a [ReactElement](https://facebook.github.io/react/docs/glossary.html#react-elements).
 That means it is possible to access its children, props and test if it works as expected.
+This also means that you changing a child component won’t affect the tests for parent component.